 Optional Jupyter Notebook dependencies

-the tutorials subfolders of the source code repository.
-To execute these you need
+subfolder of the source code repository.
+To execute these you need additional

 [examples] to PyDynamic in all